microsoft/TextWorld/README.md

 ### Extras

-In order to make use of `take_screenshot` or `visualize` functions in `textworld.render`, you'll need to install either the [Chrome](https://sites.google.com/a/chromium.org/chromedriver/) or [Firefox](https://github.com/mozilla/geckodriver) web driver (depending on which browser you have installed).
+In order to use the `take_screenshot` or `visualize` functions in `textworld.render`, you'll need to install either the [Chrome](https://sites.google.com/a/chromium.org/chromedriver/) or [Firefox](https://github.com/mozilla/geckodriver) webdriver (depending on which browser you have installed).
-If you've Chrome installed you can use the following command to install the chromedriver
+If you have Chrome already installed you can use the following command to install chromedriver

     pip install chromedriver_installer